 The natural carriers of this bacterium can often live with it quite well, and shed the organism without clinical signs (opossum, rat, raccoon, armadillo, bobcat, fox, hedgehog, mouse, muskrat, shrew, squirrel, weasel, raccoon, skunk, vole, civet, deer, sea lion)… but it is the non-natural host that is infected that become gravely ill (e.g. humans, dogs).

-There are over 200 serovars (sub types of the bacterium, if you will), and there is a vaccine, but it does not cover all the possible serovars to which a dog may get exposed.
+There are over 200 serovars (subtypes of the bacterium, if you will), and there is a vaccine, but it does not cover all the possible serovars to which a dog may get exposed.

-There are various blood tests with ultrasound imaging techniques that can be used to confirm diagnosis.
-Unfortunately, many dogs could pass away while awaiting the blood test results, so it is best to treat dogs with high risk of exposure and clinical signs for this “just in case” while awaiting confirmation.
+There are various blood tests with ultrasound imaging techniques that can be used to confirm the diagnosis.
+Unfortunately, many dogs could pass away while awaiting the blood test results, so it is best to treat dogs with a high risk of exposure and clinical signs for this “just in case” while awaiting confirmation.

 Treatment involves isolation due to the risk of spread to people, and hospitalization for antibiotics, IV fluids, and other supportive care.